shiny02/MuV/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
-- [x] Can watch trailer when large poster is pressed in DetailsViewController
+- [x] Can watch trailer when large poster is pressed with modal segue
+- [x] Deselects users choice after selection
+- [x] Returns to full list after cancelling search
+- [x] Implemented search bar in Grid View
+- [x] Added rating to details page

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):